Nashville Economy: Top Industries, Biggest Employers, & Business Opportunities

 Nashville is a diverse city with diverse industries that keep it afloat.
 The largest employer categories in the community are trade, transportation, utilities, professional and business services, education, healthcare, and government.

 Of these, only professional and business services experienced a double-digit decline in employment numbers since June 2019.
-The fundamentally-strong economy bodes well for the long term opportunities within the community.
+The fundamentally strong economy bodes well for the long-term opportunities within the community.

 Part of the Picture

 Economic stability is an important factor in deciding to adopt a new community.
 Doing research before the move can help make sure the action is the correct decision.
 However, understanding the industries is just one component of community research.
 After all, the opportunities within a community often determine overall success.
+If you'd like to learn more before moving to Nashville, contact The Ashton Real Estate Group of RE/MAX Advantage at (615) 603-3602 to talk to our team of experienced Nashville real estate agents who can help make your move a success.